 You really need to go through each section and look at all the items, and click on all the option boxes, when creating your kit.
 It will ask you a series of questions for types of things you like.
 Then it will give you sample kit.
 You can keep it as it or edit or remove items as you wish.
 You can also just choose to have them pick for you.
 You can also just order their delicious dried meals!
 The prices are very affordable, I plan to add several of these to our emergency kit!

 The Right On Trek website is cool too.
 It has a section to help you find more great trails to hike!

 Next up: drinks!

 You’ll also want to stay hydrated.
 Being well hydrated while hiking or camping outdoors is very important.
+Being able to stay fueled while hiking, or camping does no good if you’re dehydrated!
 Dehydration is not joke!
 It can lead to hallucinations, organ failure and even death.
 So make sure you have plenty of water.
 Of course, water is heavy to carry so plan ahead for how long you’ll be out versus how much you can reasonably carry.
-You can also take along purification tablets or a purifying bottle or straw in case there is a water source.
+You can also take along water purification tablets or a purifying bottle or straw in case there is a water source.
 Never drink directly from a creek, stream or river.
 Always purify it from toxins and bacteria first!
 Tablets make your trek more lightweight but only help if there is a water source.
 I also like to use a hiking backpack with hydration bladder full of water as well as a canteen and 1 – 2 bottles of water.

 Third: Bug spray, dish washing items, etc.